 Today we see archery used in many ways.
 We still have the avid hunter that becomes very efficient at the sport of hunting.
 For the hunter there are many reasons that keeps them passionate about the sport.
 Getting close to nature, the challenge and success that they feel providing food for their family is what keeps them passionate about archery.
 That feeling is probably similar to the feeling that the hunter and gatherer had in ancient times.
-It is true that it is not used in warfare today but we do see it used in sporting competitions.
+It is true that it is not used in warfare today but we do see it used in some professional sports competitions.
 That skill does take practice, proper equipment and a passion for the art.

 Practicing archery improves focus and confidence.
 During every shot, things like the weather condition and the outcome of the previous shot can affect the archer.
 So an archer needs the mental strength to control and clear all these thoughts from the mind to focus on getting the arrow onto the inner yellow ring 70 metres away.
 Besides the steady hand, it takes great confidence to release the arrow because hesitation may affect the outcome of the shot.
 These skills may spill over into all other aspects of one’s life.
 You develop mental agility and nimbleness of mind you never know you had and you find yourself concentrating better when reading, cooking, working, and so on and so forth.